ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

 			pfcand_e[k] = (JetsConstituents_e->at(j))[k]; //k-th element of the j-th vector pointed by JetsConstituents_e
 ```

+###### Setting the flags
-* Setting the flags: we read the name and take the character in the name corresponding to the class (in this case last letter before .root); we fix the flag in the beginning and never change it anymore; since it is pointing to the ntuple branch, everytime I call .Fill the same value will be added to the branch.
+We read the name and take the character in the name corresponding to the class (in this case last letter before .root); we fix the flag in the beginning and never change it anymore; since it is pointing to the ntuple branch, everytime I call .Fill the same value will be added to the branch.
 ```
 std::string infileName(argv[1]);
 char flavour = infileName[infileName.length()-6];